anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Populate the 'configure...' window for your selection

-## Advanced Scripting
+## Additional Scripting

-If everything is working up to this point, you will be able to, from Indigo, to call alexa_remote_control functions
+If everything is working up to this point, you will be able to, from Indigo, to call **alexa_remote_control** functions

     import alexa_remote_control